Cricket Canada: Early 2000s

-2004 started badly for Canada, with a last place finish in the Six Nations Challenge in the United Arab Emirates after Canada lost all their games.
-They'd improved significantly by the time of the ICC Americas Championship in Bermuda, which they won.
-Also in 2004, Canada participated in the first ICC Intercontinental Cup, finishing as runners up to Scotland.
+In 2004, Canada lost all their games and finished in last place at the Six Nations Challenge in the United Arab Emirates.
+However, the team won the ICC Americas Championship in Bermuda shortly afterwards.
+Also in 2004, Canada participated in the first ICC Intercontinental Cup, finishing as runners-up to Scotland.
 The highlight of this tournament was the game against the US in Fort Lauderdale, Florida, when John Davison recorded the best match bowling figures since Jim Laker's 19 wickets against Australia in 1956.

 In 2005, Canada again finished third in the ICC Trophy, which gained them official ODI status from 2006 until the 2009 ICC World Cup Qualifier, as well as qualifying them for the 2007 World Cup.
 Their performance in the Intercontinental Cup that year was not as good as in 2004 however, as they did not make it past the first round.

-In 2006, Canada put in good performances in the four-day ICC Intercontinental Cup, beating Kenya by 25 runs and Bermuda by nine wickets, but their one-day form was a complete reversal, losing three times to Bermuda and Kenya, and a further loss to Zimbabwe.
+In 2006, Canada put in good performances in the four-day ICC Intercontinental Cup, beating Kenya by 25 runs and Bermuda by nine wickets.
+Still, their one-day form was a complete reversal, losing three times to Bermuda and Kenya, and a further loss to Zimbabwe.
 In August 2006, Canada took part in the Division 1 of the Americas Championship.
-They beat Argentina and long time rivals the USA, but lost to the Cayman Islands and eventual winners Bermuda, and finished third, their worst performance so far in this tournament.
+They beat Argentina and long-time rivals the USA, but lost to the Cayman Islands and eventual winners Bermuda, and finished third, their worst performance so far in this tournament.

 2008

-In June and July 2008, Canada hosted Bermuda for three ODIs and Intercontinental Cup matches against Bermuda and Scotland.

-In August, Canada travelled to Ireland for the World Twenty20 Qualification Tournament.
+In June and July 2008, Canada hosted Bermuda for three ODIs, and Intercontinental Cup matches against Bermuda and Scotland.
+In August, Canada traveled to Ireland for the World Twenty20 Qualification Tournament.
 Canada did not qualify for the World Twenty20, finishing 5th ahead of Bermuda.
 The ODIs and an Intercontinental Cup match were hampered by rain.
 In late summer of 2008, West Indies and Bermuda came to Canada to play One-Day Scotiabank Series with Canada.
-Canada defeated Bermuda, to face West Indies in the Final.
+Canada defeated Bermuda to face West Indies in the Final.
 West Indies captain Chris Gayle smashed his sixteenth ODI century and led his side to an easy seven-wicket victory against Canada in the finals of the Scotiabank ODI Series at King City.

 During the Scotiabank Series the talents of Rizwan Cheema were discovered – he would become the star of the first Al-Barakah T20 Canada.
 The tournament involved Canada, Pakistan, Sri Lanka and Zimbabwe.
-Canada lost all three of their matches, however the loss to Zimbabwe came in a bowl-out.
-Sri Lanka were eventual winners, defeating Pakistan in the Final.
+Canada lost all three of their matches.
+However, the loss to Zimbabwe came in a bowl-out.
+Sri Lanka was the eventual winners, defeating Pakistan in the Final.
 The tournament is expected to be played annually for the next four years.

 In late November 2008, Canada participated in the Americas Championship in Florida, USA.
 The United States, after years of disarray, pulled together and won the championship.
 Canada finished 3rd on Net Run Rate behind Bermuda, as their match was washed out due to rain.